 Understanding The New Florida Condo Website Law

-Beginning January 1, 2019, new Florida Condo laws require condos to operate an independent website for their community Association and residents.
+As of January 1, 2019, the new Florida Condo Website law requires all Condominiums to operate an independent website for their community Association and residents.

 Understanding The New Florida Condo Website Law